What is Colorectal Cancer?

 What are the symptoms of Colorectal Cancer?

-Early stage stomach cancer rarely causes symptoms, making early detection very difficult.
-Stomach cancer may or may not present with vague gastrointestinal symptoms.
-These symptoms can also be associated with other gastrointestinal illnesses apart from colon cancer, however, and should be discussed with a doctor who can perform tests to determine the cause of the symptoms.
+Early-stage colorectal cancer rarely causes symptoms, making early detection very difficult.
+These symptoms can also be associated with other gastrointestinal illnesses apart from colorectal cancer and should be discussed with a doctor who can perform tests to determine the cause of the symptoms.

 • Unexplained weight loss